 Upon completion of this course, the student will be able to construct web pages using Cascading Style Sheets (CSS) properties to control typography, colors, tables, page layouts, positioning, margins, padding, borders and text shadows.

 (Kindle $18, Used $23) || valorebooks.com

 (E-book $34, Print and E-book $44) - Prices subject to change.

-Course grade consists of assignments, quizzes and tests.
-Since this is an on-line class,y you are required to forward your saddleback e-mail address to your main e-mail.
-When sending e-mails, make sure you include css or cimw240 in subject line.
+Course grade consists of assignments, and quizzes.
+Since this class meets only twice a week, you will be required to forward your saddleback e-mail address to your main e-mail.
+When sending e-mails, make sure you include ca4b or Java in subject line.
 Academic Integrity is critical to passing this course.
 Failure to abide by academic integrity can result in a failing grade.
 For further information on academic integrity consult UCSD Professor Elkan's Written Description.

 and the cim site policy

 .
 The course grade will be calculated from:

 It is the student's responsibility to officially withdraw (drop) from the class.
 However, Instructor may drop students under the following conditions:

 - Students who have not completed at least 1 assignments two days before the drop without W grade.